Apurva-bhoir/ML-Project-in-Python/README.md

 A **Movie Recommender System** built with **Python** using machine learning techniques.
 The app suggests movies based on user preferences and ratings, utilizing a **content-based filtering** approach.
-“This is a functional project built with Streamlit, and NLP.
-Available on request or can be demoed live.”
+_This is a functional project built with Streamlit, and NLP.
+Available on request or can be demoed live._

 ---